khanna91/template-fetcher/README.md

 - accessKeyId (required)

 - secretAccessKey (required)

+-  bucketName (required)

+-  folderName (required)

-2. Where ever you need to get the template, please use these methods,
+1. Where ever you need to get the template, please use these methods,
 - raw(params) : if you need to fetch the raw template without any modification or data injection
 - interpolate(params, data) : if you need to inject the data into template, pass it in this function